A physician’s perspective on some of the common questions about life after the COVID-19 vaccination.

 We checked in with Marcus Griffith, MD, a behavioral health physician leader with Kaiser Permanente in Georgia, to discuss life after vaccination and get answers to common questions about how life can change after you’re fully vaccinated.

-At Kaiser Permanente, we’re following the latest guidance from the Centers for Disease Control and Prevention that states if you’ve been fully vaccinated, you can:
+The latest guidance from the Centers for Disease Control and Prevention explains some things you can do once you are been fully vaccinated.

-You can also help your family and friends by encouraging them and helping them to get vaccinated.
-You can share informational resources and show them how to find an appointment.
+You can help family members and friends who are 12 years and older to get vaccinated as soon as possible.
+Share informational resources and show them how to find an appointment.
 For the latest vaccine information, members and nonmembers can visit kp.org/covidvaccine or call our KP COVID Vaccine InfoLine at 1-855-550-0951, available 24/7.
+You can also encourage people who are not yet fully vaccinated to continue to wear a quality, well-fitting mask in public places.

-If you have children and want to visit their fully vaccinated grandparents indoors, without masks, the risk of transmission in a case like that would be low, according to the CDC.
+If you have children and want to visit their fully vaccinated family and friends indoors, without masks, the risk of transmission in a case like that would be low, according to the CDC.

 It’s important to continue taking steps to help protect your children.
-When you’re in a public place, you and your children still need to wear a mask, practice physical distancing, avoid crowds, and wash your hands frequently.
+When you’re in a crowded public place, your children should still wear a mask, practice physical distancing, and wash their hands frequently.